-In the FORCAM FORCE SAAS solution, the software in the cloud visualizes all operating states precisely in real-time on the shop floor terminal in the factory.
+In the FORCE MES LITE solution, the software in the cloud visualizes all operating states precisely in real-time on the shop floor terminal in the factory.
 The shop floor terminal is a web interface for the browser-enabled end devices on the machine.

 Added value through digital machine data collection:

 - The temporal availability of a machine / plant is displayed objectively and transparently.
 Based on the machine availability, downtimes and maintenance times can be determined and optimized.